 The Company (formerly Sonoma Resources Inc., "Sonoma") was incorporated under the British Columbia Company Act on May 31, 2007.
-On December 2, 2015, the Company completed a Share Exchange Agreement with the security holders of Element, a private company which was incorporated under the Business Corporations Act (British Columbia) on June 12, 2013.
-Pursuant to which the Element security holders transferred all of their common and preferred shares in exchange for common shares of Sonoma on a 1:1 basis.
+On December 2, 2015, the Company completed a Share Exchange Agreement with the security holders of Element Lifestyle Management Inc. (formerly known as Element Lifestyle Retirement Inc.), a private company which was incorporated under the Business Corporations Act (British Columbia) on June 12, 2013.
+Pursuant to which the Element Lifestyle Management Inc. (formerly known as Element Lifestyle Retirement Inc.) security holders transferred all of their common and preferred shares in exchange for common shares of Sonoma on a 1:1 basis.

-These interim consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Element Lifestyle Management Inc. (formerly known as Element Lifestyle Retirement Inc.) and Team Host Development Ltd. ("Team Host").
-Team Host was incorporated in Hong Kong under the Companies Ordinance (Chapter 622 of the laws of Hong Kong) on February 23, 2016 and is a wholly owned subsidiary of the Company.
-Team Host was incorporated to explore opportunities in Hong Kong and China but is currently inactive.
+These interim consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Element Lifestyle Management Inc. (formerly known as Element Lifestyle Retirement Inc.) and Element Lifestyle Retirement (Hong Kong) Limited (formerly known as Team Host Development Ltd.) ("Element (Hong Kong)").
+Element (Hong Kong) was incorporated in Hong Kong under the Companies Ordinance (Chapter 622 of the laws of Hong Kong) on February 23, 2016 and is a wholly-owned subsidiary of the Company.
+Element (Hong Kong) was incorporated to explore opportunities in Hong Kong and China but is currently inactive.